OfficeDev/office-js-docs-pr.pt-br/docs/includes/file-get-started-word.md

     (function () {

-        // The initialize function is run each time the page is loaded.
-        Office.initialize = function (reason) {
+        Office.onReady(function() {
+            // Office is ready
             $(document).ready(function () {
+                // The document is ready
                 // Use this to check whether the API is supported in the Word client. if (Office.context.requirements.isSetSupported('WordApi', 1.1)) {
                     // Do something that is only available via the new APIs